vuetifyjs/nuxt-module/docs/guide/features/icons/svg-icons.md

 ## Material Design Icons

-You only need to add `@mdi/js` dependency to your project and configure the default set:
+Add the `@mdi/js` dependency to your project and configure the default set:
 ::: code-group

 ```ts [nuxt.config.ts]